 Find out more

 - Watch a BBC Bitesize introduction to the Spanish Armada for KS2

 - Find out why the English were lucky to defeat the Spanish Armada in the BBC's interactive guide

-- Visit the National Maritime Museum’s animated Tudor Exploration site
+- Visit the National Maritime Museum’s animated Tudor Exploration website

 - A detailed list of the ships involved and the difference in tactics between the Spanish and English fleets

-- A detailed Spanish Armada timeline with information about the opposing fleets
+- A Spanish Armada timeline with information about the opposing fleets

 - See a collection of beautiful jewellery recovered from the Spanish Armada in 1588 in the Ulster Museum